 The issue is not without precedent.
 The California Attorney General, Rob Bonta, previously examined a similar structure known as SANDABS and found it violated the Brown Act due to a lack of transparency and failure to conduct public business openly.
 That structure also involved Ted Alejandre, who now serves as an Executive Officer of IPC.

 Public awareness increased significantly in March, when the San Bernardino County Sentinel published its investigative report, “Shadow Government in San Bernardino County & Riverside County Schools.”
-The article brought attention to IPC as a decades-long, cross-county structure affecting dozens of agencies without the transparency typically expected of public governance.

 Since then, additional Brown Act complaints have been filed, including Cure and Correct demands that have gone unanswered within the required 30-day timeframe by multiple school districts, which have never brought forth discussions of IPC to the public.